ramadasmr/kubesort/README.md

 #### 📋 Prerequisites

-- `kubectl` must be installed and configured to access your Kubernetes cluster
+- `kubectl` must be installed, available in your `PATH`, and configured to access your Kubernetes cluster
 - Bash shell (version 4.0 or higher)

 ---